slothsoft/example-jdbc/README.md

 }
 ```

-This basically tells lets the GUI say: "I don't care how and where my data is stored, but I know I can save and find my games."
+This basically lets the GUI say: "I don't care how and where my data is stored, but I know I can save and find my games."
 And the persistence layer says: "I don't care if my client is command line or with some fancy GUI, I'll concentrate on persisting the data I get the only way I know how to.

 Since this module is the base for both GUI and persistence (or client and server) I'm naming it "core" in this example.